 FORM OF PLEADINGS AND PAPERS

 (a) Form.
 Documents filed electronically must comply with this rule to the extent practicable.
-Pleadings, motions, briefs, and other papers submitted for filing must be typewritten or printed on letter size paper, double-spaced, in no less than 12-point font.
+Pleadings, motions, briefs, and other papers submitted for filing must be typewritten or printed on letter-size paper, double spaced, in no less than 12-point (10 point for footnotes), Times New Roman or similar, uncompressed font.
+The court may strike any filing that does not substantially comply with the spirit of these requirements.

 . . . .